These guides are AI-generated educational summaries — not legal or medical advice.

 Describing only current symptoms without contextualizing severity across the full range of experience

-Why: Veterans often describe how they feel on the day of the exam, which may not represent their typical or worst-day functioning.
+Veterans often describe how they feel on the day of the exam, which may not represent their typical or worst-day functioning.
 The VA rates based on the average and worst manifestations of the condition, not a single best-day snapshot.

-Do this instead: Prepare specific examples of your worst days before the exam.
+Instead: Prepare specific examples of your worst days before the exam.
 Describe symptom frequency (e.g., 'I have severe fatigue preventing any activity 4-5 days per week'), not just severity.
 Keep a symptom diary for 2-4 weeks before the exam to have accurate data to report.

 Impact: All residual rating levels